aganyushki/foodcourt/readme.md

 ```

 will be started:
-- MySQL container with empty database
+- MySQL container with default users appuser1/secretpwd1
-    - initialize database with Flyway then DB will be ready
+    - initialize database with Flyway then DB container will be ready
     - initialize fake database
     - root password: root
 - Application node